tidalmigrations/java-dependency-mapper/README.md

 The package dependencies extractor generates a Markdown file with the following sections:

 1. **Specific Library Counts**: Tracks the number of dependencies where the targetClass contains specific libraries:
-   - Struts
-   - Commons
-   - Log4j
-   - Cryptix
+   - By default: Struts, Commons, Log4j, Cryptix
+   - Customizable via the `--libraries` option

    This helps identify and quantify vulnerability exposure if any of these libraries have security issues.

 2. **Base Packages**: A list of all base packages used by the project, grouped by: